Host community picnics to educate families about hearing loss and rehabilitation options.

 People often rush to the Internet to find information about hearing loss.
-A lot of good information is available, but it is often difficult for people to find information that directly applies to their situation.
+There is a lot of good information available, but it is often difficult to find information directly applicable to your specific situation.

-What if there was a way for people to learn about hearing loss and meet other families who are going through similar challenges?
+What if there was another way for people to learn more about hearing loss and different treatment options?